kobake/WinProcessListWatch/README.md

 # WinProcessListWatch
-Monitoring birth and death for Windows processes
+Monitoring birth and death of Windows processes